lrnv/cort/README.md

 install.packages("cort")
 ```

-but for now, only the upstream version is avaliable. it can be installed with :
+but for now, only the upstream version is avaliable.
+It can be installed with :

 ``` r
 devtools::install_github("lrnv/cort")
 ```

-To see examples of what can be done with this package, see the vignettes.
+The vignettes are quite expressive.
+They give a clear overview of what can be done with this package, how it is coded and why it is usefull.
+Please read them for more details.